-Many people if not all people have at least a passing disdain for change and I think there are good reasons for this, yet I think we also all are well aware that change is also good.
+Most people if not all people have at least a passing disdain for change and I think there are good reasons for this, yet I think we also all are well aware that change provides positives we need.
 How to deal with this mystery of inevitable and painful movement from one phase of life to another?
 That is the inevitable question.

 Why Change is Hard

 As humans, I think it is natural that we find comfort in routine.
 It is always safe to get up at the same time, follow the same patterns of life.
 Depart for work at about the same time each morning and so on throughout whatever you do during the day.

 We do this because it is safe, we do this because it represents order, we do this because it is reassuring.
 If you don’t think so, disrupt someone’s routine even for one day, and watch their reaction.
 It is all a perception and illusion of control.
 We control so little in reality, that seeming in control of our routine gives us comfort.

 Our minds are always seeking safety and the ability to know where our place in the world is.
 The world will not end if you do something different, but sometimes it may just feel like it.

 Choosing to Change